Pipe Reducers: Concentric Reducers, Eccentric Reducers (PDF)

 Eccentric Reducers

-As shown in Fig. 2, in eccentric reducer there is an offset in between the center lines of the bigger end and the centerline of the smaller end.
+As shown in Fig. 2, in eccentric reducer there is an offset between the center lines of the bigger end and the centerline of the smaller end.
 This offset or eccentricity will maintain a flat side either on top or on the bottom side.

 In an Eccentric Reducer, the reduction in the pipe size is achieved at a constant rate but maintains one side of the fitting horizontally.
 The use of eccentric reducers is also reversible and can be used as eccentric expanders.
 Eccentric reducers are not symmetrical about their centerlines.